-Investment in Units in another Collective Investment Scheme
+Investment in Units of another Collective Investment Scheme

-Where a unit trust invests in shares/units of another collective investment scheme, the shares/units should be stated at fair value, as for any other investment.
-The valuation of units held at the reporting date should be the bid price or net asset value of the underlying fund, whichever is applicable.
+Where a unit trust invests in shares/units of another collective investment scheme, the shares/units should be stated at fair value, as with any other investment.
+The valuation of units held at the reporting date should be the price within the bid-ask spread that is most representative of fair value or net asset value of the underlying fund, whichever is applicable.